Cong has capability, leadership to reform from within: Bhupinder Hooda | Politics

 - India

-Senior Congress leader Bhupinder Singh Hooda on Friday asserted that the party has the capability and the leadership to reform itself from within, remarks that come days after the breakdown of talks between the party and poll strategist Prashant Kishor who had proposed a large-scale overhaul of the organization.
+Senior Congress leader Bhupinder Singh Hooda on Friday asserted that the party has the capability and the leadership to reform itself from within, remarks that come days after the breakdown of talks between the party and poll strategist Prashant Kishor who had proposed large-scale overhaul of the organisation.

-Noting that the process of organizational elections was on, the former Haryana chief minister said the parliamentary board existed in the party earlier also and should be there, but added that it was an issue that is to be dealt with after the ongoing organizational polls.
+Noting that the process of organisational elections was on, the former Haryana chief minister said the parliamentary board existed in the party earlier also and should be there, but added that it was an issue that is to be dealt with after the ongoing organisational polls.

-Asked about the issues raised by the 'G23' and whether answers to them would be found soon, Hooda said, ''This moniker of 'G23' has been given by you (media).
-Some of our senior Congresspersons were of the view that the party can be strengthened with certain measures, and we wrote about this.
+Asked about the issues raised by the 'G-23' and whether answers to them would be found soon, Hooda said, ''This moniker of 'G-23' has been given by you (media).
+Some of our senior Congress persons were of the view that the party can be strengthened with certain measures, we wrote about this.
 Some steps have also been taken.'' ''We are not against anyone, we are in the interest of the party,'' he asserted.

-To a question on whether the G-23 was in opposition to the top leadership of the party, Hooda said, ''We have not talked about leadership, we have only talked about how the party is to be strengthened.''
-The election is on in the party and the president will be elected, he added.

-Asked whether the Congress was capable of reform from within, especially in light of the breakdown of talks between the party and Kishor, who had suggested a drastic overhaul for the party, Hooda said, ''Why not?
-Congress is the oldest party in the country.
-Congress has the capability, Congress has the leadership, and Congress has the leaders.
-Congress has a think-tank'', and it is capable of reform from within.
+Asked whether the Congress was capable of reform from within, especially in light of the breakdown of talks between the party and Kishor who had suggested a drastic overhaul for the party, Hooda said, ''Why not?
+Congress is the oldest party of the country.
+Congress has the capability, Congress has the leadership, Congress has the leaders.
+Congress has the think-tank'', and it is capable of reform from within.

-He asserted that the party was united in its endeavors going forward.
+He asserted that the party was united in its endeavours going forward.

 The Congress had said last month that party president Sonia Gandhi had invited poll strategist Kishor to join the party and be a part of its ‘Empowered Action Group-2024' to evolve a strategy for the general elections but he declined the offer.